Radiation therapy

 • For radiation therapy to the head or neck area, you may need to wear a plastic immobilisation mask.
 This will be made to fit you.
 A mask can feel strange and confining, but you will still be able to hear, speak and breathe.

 • Sometimes temporary ink marks are made on the skin.
-Ask the radiation therapist if you can wash these marks off or if need to keep them until the end of the treatment.
+Ask the radiation therapists if you can wash these marks off or if need to keep them until the end of the treatment.
 The ink may be redrawn during the course of treatment, but it will gradually fade.
+Invisible tattoos may also be available.

 • If you have to wear a mask or cast, the markings may be made on this device rather than on your skin.

-• To help with image guidance, you may have a small surgical procedure to insert markers (usually made of gold) into or near the cancer.
-These internal markers can then be seen on scans during the treatment.
+• To help with image-guided radiation therapy, as well as tattoos you may have a surgical procedure to insert small markers (usually made of gold) into or near the cancer.
+These internal markers can be seen on scans during treatment.

 What to expect at treatment sessions